 What did the researchers find out about the behavior of the 18 loggerheads who were swimming in the direct path of Hurricane Irene?
 NOAA summed it up this way:

-Leah Crowe made this observation about the bigger picture for sea turtles and large storms: “The long-term cumulative effects of a changing climate and the increase in intensity of hurricanes and other storms is something that needs to be looked at.
-Changes in sea turtle movements and behavior can affect abundance estimates and management decisions…This study reminds us that turtles live in a dynamic environment, and we cannot assume their behavior will be consistent throughout space and time.”1
+Leah Crowe made this observation about the bigger picture for sea turtles and large storms: “It is necessary to examine the long-term cumulative effects of a changing climate and the intensification of hurricanes and other storms.”
+Behavioral and spatial fluctuations of sea turtles can have an impact on population estimates and management choices…This study serves as a reminder that turtles inhabit a dynamic environment, and it is unwise to presume that their behavior will remain constant across time and space.”[1].

 You can read the complete research paper about this fascinating project here.
 No surprise that they entitled it, “Riders on the Storm”!4